Jesus Seminar: The scholars' translation

 The Seminar began by translating the gospels into modern American English, producing what they call the "Scholars Version", first published in The Complete Gospels.
-This translation uses current colloquialisms and contemporary phrasing in an effort to provide a contemporary sense of the gospel authors' styles, if not their literal words.
+This translation uses modern colloquialisms and phrasing in an effort to provide a contemporary sense of the gospel authors' styles, if not their literal words.
 The goal was to let the reader hear the message as a first-century listener might have.
 The translators avoided other translations' archaic, literal translation of the text, or a superficial update of it.
 For example, they translate "woe to you" as "damn you".
 The authors of The Complete Gospels argue that some other gospel translations have attempted to unify the language of the gospels, while they themselves have tried to preserve each author's distinct voice.

 Methodology

 The first findings of the Jesus Seminar were published in 1993 as The Five Gospels: The Search for the Authentic Words of Jesus.

 The Fellows used a voting system to evaluate the authenticity of about 500 statements and events.
-For certain high-profile passages the votes were embodied in beads, the color of which represented the degree of confidence that a saying or act was or was not authentic:
+For certain high-profile passages, the votes were embodied in beads, the color of which represented the degree of confidence that a saying or act was or was not authentic: